 - Motorhomes Worldwide

-We chose a campervan that was quite a bit bigger than we originally envisioned, but we were glad we did as there was plenty of storage space and we were comfortable for the 15 days that we were in it.
-To avoid being stuck on a too narrow road or going through a town with too low bridges (they do exist!) we purchased a TomTom Go Live Camper & Caravan GPS, which factors in overhead clearance and width restrictions.
+To avoid being stuck on a too narrow road or going through a town with too low bridges (they do exist!) you can purchase a TomTom Go Live Camper & Caravan GPS, which factors in overhead clearance and width restrictions.

-The rental company had given us some practice time and lots of pointers: pull all the way up when turning at a junction, leave lots of room between other vehicles, and always work as a team when backing up.
-This type of a holiday requires that every able bodied adult pitch in and pull their own weight, and then some.
-My husband took the primary driver role, I was his second pair of eyes for lane changes, tended to any fall hazards and once we reached the motorway, everything (including my nerves) smoothed out.
+The rental will companies usually give you some practice time and lots of pointers: pull all the way up when turning at a junction, leave lots of room between other vehicles, and always work as a team when backing up.
+Here is a short video on the basics of driving a campervan:

 Making an Itinerary and Campground Reservations